 Get a Review Course

-Before we get into any type of PMP study tips or test taking strategies, it’s important to make sure you have the right study materials.
-There’s no way to properly prepare for this test without getting a real review course.
+Before we get into any type of PMP study tips or test-taking strategies, it’s important to make sure you have the right study materials.
+There’s no way to properly prepare for this test without getting some proper project management education.

 There are a lot of different study materials out there for all different types of learners.
 I highly recommend that you think about what type of learner you are and find a study course that fits your learning style.

-This could mean the difference between you passing the exam the first time and having to waste time studying and retaking it two or three times.
+This could mean the difference between you passing the exam, becoming a project manager after your first attempt, and having to waste time studying and retaking it two or three times.
 Yes, it’s that important.

 Here is a list of the top review courses.
 Check them out and see which one fits you best!